tinify/tinify-nodejs/README.md

 # Tinify API client for Node.js

-Node.js client for the Tinify API.
+Node.js client for the Tinify API, used for [TinyPNG](https://tinypng.com) and [TinyJPG](https://tinyjpg.com).
 Tinify compresses your images intelligently.
-Read more at https://tinify.com.
+Read more at [http://tinify.com](http://tinify.com).

 ## Documentation